 Objectives and Content

-The course includes synthesis of organic compounds at micro and semi-micro scale.
-The synthetic work will demonstrate how organic reactions provide a basis for biology, geology, medicine and chemical industry.
-The course will also give an introduction to analytical organic chemistry using qualitative analysis and instrumental methods, emphasising spectroscopic techniques.
+The objective of the course is to give an introduction to fundamental methods and procedures used in the synthesis of organic compounds at micro and semi-micro scale.
+The synthetic work will demonstrate how organic reactions provide a basis for different industries such as the pharmaceutical industry, the food industry, animal health, electronics, flavour and fragrance and other industries based on organic fine chemicals.
+The course will also give an introduction to analytical organic chemistry through the use of qualitative analyses and infrared spectroscopy for structural analysis (functional groups) of organic compounds.
 The principles of structural analysis of organic compounds will be discussed.
-Extensive laboratory work with modern synthetic reactions and analytical techniques will illustrate the importance of organic chemistry for our society.
-"Green chemistry" approaches will be emphasised.
+Experimental laboratory work with modern synthetic reactions will illustrate the importance of organic chemistry for our society.
+Methods and principles within green chemistry will be discussed.

 K103: 5stp, K234: 5stp, K234A: 5stp

 Mandatory presence at the first lecture to keep/get place at the laboratory course.

 - In order to obtain approval of the mandatory activities, and therefore gain access to the final exam, one must submit mandatory assignments of a satisfactory standard within the set deadlines.